TMPkl/Portfolio-webside/readme.md

 - **Photo gallery:** Responsive masonry-style gallery with lightbox, previously as a separate page.
 - **Responsive design:** The site adapts to different screen sizes.
 - **Clean, readable code:** Most styles are moved to CSS files.
+- **GitHub API integration:** The website fetches and displays the latest commit SHA and date from the GitHub repository using the GitHub API.

 ## The "vibecoding" experiment